-Chris Cornell's daughter has launched a mental health awareness podcast in her father's memory | NME
+Chris Cornell's daughter launches mental health awareness podcast in her father's memory

 “This pandemic highlights how few resources are widely available.
 I want to create a dedicated space that prioritizes mental and emotional balance and allows for candid, unapologetic discussions.”

-Mind Wide Open will debut on Silver’s Instagram, with her first guest being Laura van Dernoot Lipsky, founder and director of The Trauma Stewardship Institute.
+Mind Wide Open‘s first guest will be Laura van Dernoot Lipsky, founder and director of The Trauma Stewardship Institute.

-- Read more: Soundgarden countersue Chris Cornell’s widow for “fraudulent inducement” over benefit concert
+- Read More: Soundgarden countersue Chris Cornell’s widow for “fraudulent inducement” over benefit concert

-Silver’s younger sister, Toni Cornell, has also paid tribute to their late father through several musical endeavours.
+Silver’s younger sister Toni Cornell has also paid tribute to their late father through several musical endeavours.
 Silver’s younger sibling donated $20,000 of the proceeds from her cover of Sinead O’Connor’s ‘Nothing Compares 2 U’, a collaborative duet with her late father, to a humanitarian aid organisation.

 Most recently, Toni gave an acoustic rendition of ‘Hunger Strike’ by Temple Of The Dog – a supergroup led by Cornell and members of Pearl Jam – at a coronavirus benefit concert.